-Position it pride of place over the table and then follow the aesthetic with a vase filled with more greenery.
+Position it pride of place over the table, or even tied to the backs of chairs, as above, and then follow the aesthetic with a vase filled with more greenery.
 To keep things in balance, a white linen table cloth set with simple white china and plain linen napkins will add lightness to the mix which could be then decorated with plain glass vases of white and green flowers filled with a mixture of tulips, hyacinths and eucalyptus.

 ‘It’s Christmas, so you can go a bit over the top with the decorations.
 Use as many candles as you can, there’s nothing better than candlelight for creating atmosphere,’ believes Sue Jones, co-founder & creative director of OKA.
 ‘Don’t feel you have to stick to the usual colour scheme; here the foliage adds a festive twist, but the tortoiseshell glassware makes the table much more interesting.’